Meta502/pws-docs/docs/background/pws-introuction.md

 #### The Limitations
 The limitation for what can be deployed are:
-1. Must be a web application
+1. Must be a web application.
+2. Only one framework in the application can be supported.
-2. Only require one container (thus does not support microservices)
+3. Only require one container (does not support microservices).

 ### But we already have DOKKU?
 At the time of creating, DOKKU still has multiple issues: